 Garden groves are not just gardens—they're immersive, living environments.
 Think of them as curated wildness: not as formal as a botanical garden, but more poetic than a typical backyard.
 Couples are increasingly drawn to these venues for several reasons:

-• Seasonal beauty: Every time of year brings new colours, scents, and textures.
+- Seasonal beauty: Every time of year brings new colors, scents, and textures.

 Top Garden Grove Wedding Venue Types